profgrammer/sqlmap-wrapper/README.md

 ## Setup instructions

 1. Your computer should have SQLMap CLI installed.
-Visit (http://sqlmap.org/)[SQLMap official site] to install for your operating system.
+Visit http://www.sqlmap.org to install for your operating system.
 2. Install `python3`
 3. Clone this repository and `cd` into it
 4. Open a terminal in the repository folder and run `python3 sql_wrapper.py`